aurreum/docs/_sources/obs/obs.md

 ### Before you begin

-To restore OBS to a different host, install the agent on that host or register the resource, activate the licenses, and authorize user access to the resource.
+To restore to a different host, install the agent on that host or register the resource, activate the licenses, and authorize user access to the resource.

 ### Create a point-in-time restore job